valerybodak/sport-predictor/README.md

 A new open-source Flutter project that enables the developer to quickly get started with the Flutter application development.
 This project is based on API Football (https://apifootball.com/api/)

+Sport Predictor app keeps you up-to-date with all the latest scores and live sports action.

 This project contains the basic features that are required to build an amazing Flutter application.

 ## Getting Started